thedude59/wbtcsma/README.md

 Linked Data is the connection of raw data to make sense out of it.
 Raw Data for example is a birth date, a name or eye color.
 Linked Data "connects" that data to make a context, so I can create a somewhat profile from that raw Data given in the beginning.

+Task2

+List of my accounts on the web

+My YouTube account
+My Facebook account

+List of my siblings

+My brothers Martin and Daniel (both older than me) and my sister Evelyne

+My interests
+I love playing video games, and my favourites are:
+•         Dota2
+•         Battlefield4
+•         Counter-Strike 1.6

+And I worked for two big companies so far

+•         Bison IT-Services AG
+•         Batt Bau AG